Wrage-ru/Kaelkyx-Prometheus/README.md

 # Kaelkyx
-Идея: Создать автоматизированный Ansible-скрипт с мониторингом ресурсов на основе Prometheus + NodeExporter + Grafana.
+Idea: Create an automated Ansible script with resource monitoring based on Prometheus + NodeExporter + Grafana.